kyuhyongpark/boolmore/README.md

 ## Quickstart with an example run

 1. install `boolmore`
-2. download 4 files from Examples and tutorials
+2. download 4 files from demo

    `CAD.txt` : This is the baseline model
    `CAD_start.txt` : This is the scrambled starting model